ianrenton/ianrenton.com/blog/_posts/2025-03-29-pota-activation-report-st-catherines-hill.md

 ![Two large metal towers covered with antennas](/img/blog/2025/03/catherines-2.jpg){: .center}
 *M0TRT Contest QTH*

 Oh alright, no that wasn't my operating location.
-Of course I kept well clear of it, and set up my antenna in the woods around 500m away from the hilltop transmitter.
+Of course I kept well clear of it, and set up my meagre antenna in the woods around 500m away from the hilltop transmitter.

 I didn't have a lot of time to activate here, and what time I had I preferred to spend exploring the site.
 So I didn't bother tuning the antenna for a WARC band, I just stuck to 20 metres and worked through the band as if I were contesting.